 Some felines prefer to have separate facilities for solids and liquids.
 Even though there may be more than enough room in the single litter box, the cat may prefer to have a fresh box for potty deposits.

-The stress of losing a beloved family member can't be disregarded.
+Cats can pick up on emotional changes and may sense and shift in the household.
+If there is a new baby or a family member's loss, this cannot be disregarded and may cause stress in the cat.
 Stress often affects the cat's emotional health.
 Even if the cat wasn't bonded to the lost family member in question, they'll feel and react to your mourning, as well as any change in routine.

 Finally, there's a reason they call it copy-cat behavior.
 Do you ever allow your cat in the bathroom when you must use the facilities?
 Cats often follow owners to the bathroom.
 It's not beyond the realm of possibilities that your cat tries to emulate you.